Football: Liverpool kids sink Everton, Lucas rescues Spurs

 The 18-year-old Liverpool-born midfielder was making only his fifth appearance and his memorable match winner was his first senior goal.

-Jones is the youngest goalscorer for Liverpool in a Merseyside derby since Robbie Fowler.
+Jones is the youngest goalscorer for Liverpool in a Merseyside derby since Robbie Fowler in 1994.

+"They played brave football.
+Unbelievable individual performances from the kids and the adults as well," Liverpool boss Jurgen Klopp said.

+"I'm so happy they all showed up tonight.
+Sensational game and a sensational goal from a Scouser.
+Who could ask for more?"

 Without a win over their rivals in any competition since 2010 and thrashed 5-2 at Anfield in the Premier League earlier this season, Everton will feel the pain from this defeat against their under-strength neighbours for some while.